akshayasajeevan/Python-Data-Structures-and-Conditional-Statements/README.md

 ## 📌 Overview

-This project demonstrates fundamental Python concepts through practical exercises using **Lists, Dictionaries, Sets, Operators, and Conditional Statements**.
+This project demonstrates fundamental Python concepts through practical exercises using Lists, Dictionaries, Sets, Operators, and Conditional Statements.

-The work was developed and executed using **Python in Jupyter Notebook**.
+The work was developed and executed using Python in Jupyter Notebook.

 ## 🎯 Objectives

 - Understand and manipulate Python Lists
-- Create, access, modify, and update Dictionaries
+- Create, access, and modify Dictionaries
 - Understand Set behavior and unique elements
 - Perform Union and Intersection operations
 - Apply `if`, `elif`, and `else` statements